dndworld/dndworld.github.io/after-creating-your-character/games.md

 h1:before { content: "⚔️ " }
 </style>

-# Joining Games & Roleplaying
+# Joining Games & Earning XP

 This guide explains different ways of gaining XP on the server.